CDS Bipin Rawat, wife, 11 others killed in helicopter crash in Tamil Nadu | Law-Order

 - India

-Chief of Defence Staff, General Bipin Rawat, his wife and 11 others were killed in a helicopter crash near here on Wednesday, the Indian Air Force said.
+India's first Chief of Defence Staff (CDS), General Bipin Rawat, his wife and 11 others were killed in a helicopter crash near here on Wednesday, the Indian Air Force said.

-''With deep regret, it has now been ascertained that Gen Bipin Rawat, Mrs Madhulika Rawat and 11 other persons on board have died in the unfortunate accident,'' the IAF said in a tweet.

-Rawat was on a visit to Defence Services Staff College (DSSC), Wellington to address the faculty and student officers of the staff course when the fatal mishap happened.
+Rawat was on a visit to Defence Services Staff College (DSSC), Wellington to address the faculty and student officers of the staff course when the fatal accident happened.

 Group Captain Varun Singh SC, Directing Staff at DSSC and the sole survivor, was undergoing treatment for injuries at the Miltary Hospital, Wellington, IAF added.

+The IAF said a Court of Inquiry has been ordered into the accident, involving a Mi-17VH helicopter which took off from the Sulur IAF Station in nearby Coimbatore.
+While the helicopter took off around 10.30 am on Wednesday, the Coonoor Fire Station received a call at 12 noon, following the accident, official sources said.

-Tamil Nadu Chief Minister M K Stalin, who left for Coonoor, expressed shock over the incident.
+Tamil Nadu Chief Minister M K Stalin, who left for Coonoor, expressed shock over the accident.

 Defence Minister Rajnath Singh briefed Prime Minister Narendra Modi in New Delhi about the crash and the IAF chief has been asked to reach the site.